zhongjiedong/Tsukiro/README.md

 # Tsukiro - Boobies Bounce Thrice

-## THIS IS NOT OPTIONAL, YOU MUST READ THIS THOROUGHLY AND DO THE STEPS OR THE MODLIST WILL NOT FUNCTION
+## THIS IS NOT OPTIONAL, DO NOT ASSUME YOUR PC ALREADY HAS THESE INSTALLED.
+YOU MUST READ THIS THOROUGHLY AND DO THE STEPS OR THE MODLIST WILL NOT FUNCTION

 - [Pre-requisites](#pre-requisites)
     - [Installing Microsoft Visual C++ Redistributable Package](#installing-microsoft-visual-c-redistributable-package)